seapear/AffinityOnLinux/Guides/Lutris/Guide.md

 ## 4. Copy and paste Wine fork to Lutris' system directory

+> [!NOTE]
+> Make sure to launch Lutris after the installation at least once to generate the folder structure.

 Lutris' Wine-related folders can be found in a hidden directory within your `home` folder.
 If you can't see hidden folders in your file browser, you can usually enable them by pressing `Ctrl + H`

 - If you installed Lutris via **Flatpak**, navigate to `/home/$USER/.var/app/net.lutris.Lutris/data/lutris/runners/`